Inside Sandringham: the Queen’s favoured place to mark accession day

 Grounds for celebration

 The 8,000-hectare estate contains the Sandringham Royal Park, which is open to the public free of charge every day of the year.
-On Father’s Day this year, Prince William surprised runners taking part in an inaugural half marathon in the grounds by turning up to cheer them on, accompanied by Prince George and Princess Charlotte.
+On Father’s Day last year, Prince William surprised runners taking part in an inaugural half marathon in the grounds by turning up to cheer them on, accompanied by Prince George and Princess Charlotte.

 Sandringham is recorded in the Domesday Book of 1086 as “Sant Dersingham”, the estate’s website reported, and there is evidence of a house on the present site as early as 1296.